jk-fisher/the_viney_agency/_authors/mason_mark.md

 instagram: null
 image: /images/author_images/mason_mark.jpg
 book_releases:
+  - book_title: Walk The Lines
+  - book_title: Move Along Please
-  - book_title: We Need Snowflakes
+  - book_title: Mail Obsession
-  - book_title: The Long War
+  - book_title: Question Time
-  - book_title: Fake
+  - book_title: The Book Of Seconds
 ---
 Mark Mason's non-fiction includes Walk the Lines, for which he walked the entire London Underground system overground ('awesome' - BBC6 Music; 'an extraordinary odyssey' - Robert Elms), and The Importance of Being Trivial, a look at why we're fascinated with trivia ('an irresistibly hapless charm' - The Guardian ; 'I loved the book' - Richard and Judy).